tdammers/sprinkles/doc/guide/020-data-backends.markdown

     'http://{remote-uri}' # remote URI (without the `http://` prefix)

 Using `https` instead of `http` will fetch data over an HTTPS connection.

+MIME type detection: from response header.

+Default: `fetch: one`

 ## The `sql` Backend